At this time, a sewer lateral compliance certificate is not required. The City may implement a sewer lateral ordinance

 If the backup is in your private internal plumbing or in the service laterals, you must contact a plumbing/sewer contractor to address the problem immediately.
 Public Works staff cannot provide recommendations for contractors.

 You as the property owner are responsible for maintaining and repairing your service laterals (sewer pipes).
-Service laterals run from the connection at the home to the connection with the public sewer.
+Service laterals run from the connection at the home/business to the connection with the public sewer.

 The City is responsible for maintaining and repairing the sewer main.

 If you have questions about your sewer bill you can contact the Water Pollution Control Division of the Public Works Department at 577-3434 or submit a My-SL request.
 Residential properties are typically billed through the property tax rolls and commercial accounts may be billed by East Bay MUD or directly by the City.